webGL-projects/basic-project/basic-scene/exercise/53-physics-with-r3f/README.md

   4. onWake: when the RigidBody stops sleeping

 sounds: we need to istantiate the audio, we are going to use useState in order to istantiate the audio onlyy once in case the componenet is beign re-rendered

+## From a Model
+each part has it's own collider, so we use custome ones